Selecting a Program

-Students considering online bail bonding schools must make their decision based on several key factors.
+Students considering online bail bonding programs must make their decision based on several key factors.
 Licensing of bail bondsmen is generally done by a state's insurance department.
 These requirements are state-specific.
 Many states require bondsmen to attend approved pre-licensing education courses before they can obtain a license.
 States may also require bondsmen to attend periodic continuing education courses to keep their license current.
 Most bail bonding courses are not offered by educational institutions, but by state-approved professional associations or private companies.

 Courses are designed according to state specifications, which can vary greatly.
 Some states require bondsmen to attend a 20-hour pre-licensing course, while others require a 120-hour program.
 Some states offer different types or levels of licenses, which can affect educational requirements also.

 Instruction is available from a few companies completely over the Internet, although some pre-certification programs require students to take their final exam in person.
 Students typically utilize an online learning management system and usually communicate with professors via e-mail.

 Pre-licensing courses for bail bondsmen and surety agents cover a wide array of topics, from the terminology used in the business to the role that the courts play in setting bonds.
 Bail bonding courses generally emphasize the skills and concepts covered in the state's written licensing examination.
-An in-depth review of the state's laws, regulations and rules governing bail are typically the main focus of these courses.
-They may also touch on laws regarding arrest warrants, courtroom demeanor and court organizational systems.
+An in-depth review of the state's laws, regulations, and rules governing bail are typically the main focus of these courses.
+They may also touch on laws regarding arrest warrants, courtroom demeanor, and court organizational systems.